 Health Insurance Resources

-Free and Income-based Clinics in North Carolina provide free or low-cost health care supported by federal grants, state subsidies, or non-profits.
+Free and Income-based Clinics in North Carolina provide care, supported by federal grants, state subsidies, or non-profits.

-The NC Department of Health and Human Services provides information on various services available in North Carolina.
+Visit NC Department of Health and Human Services for more resources.

 Financial Resources